-In the Carapicuiba House, strange site became an incredible design opportunity for constructing a combination live-work space that is distinctly modern but also takes full advantage of its situation and surroundings.
-As a result, the story of this structure started above street level and ended twenty feet below it.
+In the lofted Carapicuiba House, strange site became an incredible design opportunity for constructing a combination live-work space that is distinctly modern but also takes full advantage of its situation and surroundings.
+As a result, the story of this cantilevered structure started above street level and ended twenty feet below it.

 The lofted office space above has a bold visual presence, is open to the available views and has maxiumum exposure for day-lighting.
 The house is tucked below ground level, engaged instead with the natural surroundings and filled with comfortable enclosures both indoors and outside including cozy pools, gardens and patios.